 April is Stress Awareness Month

 Between work, family, finances, health, personal safety, and politics, Americans are reporting higher levels of stress than in previous years.
-People across generations, cultures, genders and socioeconomic statuses are susceptible to stress.
-While the stressors may vary from person to person, the experience of stress is a biological response that is common amongst us all.
+People across generations, cultures, genders, and socioeconomic statuses are susceptible to stress.
+While the stressors may vary from person to person, the experience of stress is a biological response that is common among us all.

 What is Stress?